hildar/RecSys-Retail/README.md

-# Two-layer Hybrid Recommender System in retail
+# Two-layer Hybrid Recommender System for retail

 ## About

-Created two-layer hybrid recommender system for retail data and got **doubling growth** from 2-nd layer model relatively baseline.
+Two-layer hybrid recommender system for retail.
+Layer 1 uses an [Implicit](https://github.com/benfred/implicit) library for sparse data (KNN and ALS approaches).
+Level 2 uses a ranking model using the [CatBoost](https://catboost.ai/) (gradient boosting).
+This gave **double the growth** compared to the baseline.
 Evaluated by custom *precision* metric.

 **Stack:**